 ObamaCare’s Individual Mandate: What is the Tax Penalty for Not Having Health Insurance?

-How to Avoid ObamaCare Penalty Fee in 2015
+How to Avoid the ObamaCare Penalty Fee Each Year

 What is ObamaCare’s Individual Mandate?